henrylin2008/Data_Structures_and_Algorithms/2. Data Structures/Project/problem_1_explanation.md

-To solve this problem, we need a combination of a hashmap and a double-linked list; the hashmap allowed for instant retrieval of the node/key and the value; while double-linked list allowed fast operation time on the head/tail node, most recently used/least recently respectively, and shuffling the most recently used/head to the back of the double linked list.
+To solve this problem, I'm going to use a combination of a hashmap and a double-linked list data structure.
+The hashmap allowed for instant retrieval of the node/key and the value; while double-linked list allowed fast operations on the head/tail node, most recently used/least recently used respectively, and shuffling the most recently used node/head to the back of the double-linked list.

 <h3> Time Complexity </h3>
 -get(): <b>O(1)</b>; only conditional check, no loops, thus constant time </br>